thbaylson/Battleship/README.md

 ## Bugs:
 ------------------------------------------------------------
-1. When the client does Ctrl-C, it doesn't remove the player information from the server and continues to wait on their input
+1. When a client is interrupted, the program does not remove the player information from the server and the server continues to wait on their input.
-2. When the server does Ctrl-C, the clients don't even quit and just hang
+2. When the server is interrupted, the clients hang instead of quitting.
-3. If there are 3 players, if someone beats the person behind them, it gives
+3. If there are 3 players and if a player (Player A) defeats the player who just finished their turn (Player B), the server gives player A a second turn.
-  that person a second turn